 Your profile is linked to your Subsocial account address, and is an overview of your activity on Subsocial.
 You can set a profile picture and a username for your account, as well as a personal website link.
 Below your profile overview is a collection of all of your posts, comments, reactions, and Spaces.
 You can view others’ profiles to see this information about them.

 SUB is the ticker for the Subsocial token, which powers the Subsocial blockchain.
-SUB can be used to perform actions on the network, or burned to generate energy (NRG).
+SUB can be used to perform actions on the network, or burned to generate energy.

-NRG is created from burning SUB, and can be used to perform actions on the network.
-NRG is not transferrable.
-When burning SUB to create NRG, a multiplier greater than 1 is used, meaning that users will be able to perform more actions with 1 SUB worth of NRG than they can by spending 1 SUB directly.
+Energy is created by burning SUB, and can be used to perform actions on the network with reduced fees.
+Energy is not transferrable.
+When burning SUB to create energy, a multiplier (known as the energy coefficient) greater than 1 is used, meaning that users will be able to perform more actions with 1 energy than if they spent 1 SUB directly.
+For example, with an energy coefficient of 5x, Alice can perform 5x more actions with 1 energy than she can with 1 SUB.

-NRG can be created in a different wallet than the one that burnt the SUB tokens, allowing friends or applications to let you have NRG without having to worry about SUB tokens.
+Energy can be created in a different wallet than the one that burnt the SUB tokens, allowing friends or applications to let you have energy without having to worry about SUB tokens.

 An account address is just what it sounds like, an address for your account.
 Addresses are usually long strings of letters and numbers, and are used to perform transactions on blockchain networks.
 In the Substrate ecosystem, each account has multiple addresses, as there are multiple chains.
 You may or may not be able to access all of them depending on the wallet that you use.